Wild Pacific King Salmon

 - Sustainably harvested

-Line-caught on small boats, our king salmon is immediately iced, and then flash-frozen within a day to preserve its fresh-caught quality.
+Line-caught on small boats, our king salmon is iced immediately and flash-frozen to preserve its fresh-caught quality.

 King salmon nutrition